smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/02-Package-installation/README.md

 If you see `>>>` in your terminal after running this commmand, it is completely normal. the `-i` stands for interactive mode.
 This means that you can explore the variables you created in your python script.
 To exit the interactive mode either type `exit()` or `CTRL-D`.

+👉 Also, there seems to be an error when you run the code...
+Fix it before continuing 🙏

 💡 __You can also use `%run mlproject/distance.py` inside of a notebook or ipython interpreter (do not forget to `import mlproject`, you must be located in the main `mlproject/`)__

 Your new tree should look like this: